Teardrop Park

 Teardrop Park geologic section along north park pathway

 Lift, thrust, fold, fault, drop, scrape, erode.
-The rendering of geologic incident throughout Teardrop Park is not anti-form but is also not yet or not quite form.
+The rendering of geologic incident throughout Teardrop Park is not anti-form but also is not yet or not quite form.
 It is a becoming of or coming to form that makes real our relation to landscape as well as our relation to art.

 Park location (upper left corner)